-Adrian is a board member of Poets House in New York, and a past board member of the Getty Leadership Institute, the Association of Performing Arts Presenters, The Kaufman Center and Pathé Pictures.
-He currently serves on the International Advisory Committee of the master’s program in International Arts Management, a joint program of Southern Methodist University, HEC Montreal, and Bocconi University.
-Adrian is a past member of the Governing Council of the National Museums and Galleries of Wales, and the Royal Institute of British Architects' Architecture Centre Committee.
+Adrian is currently a board member of Poets House in New York, serves on the International Advisory Committee of the master’s program in International Arts Management, a joint program of Southern Methodist University, HEC Montreal, and Bocconi University, and is a member of the advisory board of All Arts, a multimedia platform created by public television’s WNET.
 He has been a Scholar in Residence at Columbia University and has taught arts administration for Boston University, New York University, National Arts Strategies, and the Clore Fellows Programme.

 Adrian received his B.A. (first class) and M.A. degrees at University College, Oxford, where he served as a College Lecturer in Politics; and completed additional graduate work at London School of Economics.
 He is also a graduate of National Arts Strategies Chief Executive Program.
 In 2012, the Jazz Journalists Association named him Jazz Hero of the Year.